-US struggles to explain images of its destroyed hardware inside Russia
+US struggling to explain images of its destroyed hardware inside Russia

 “We’ve seen a lot of reports on social media and fuzzy pictures on social media and a lot of kind of armchair intelligence analysts making claims,” he said.
 “We’re skeptical that they’re accurate.”

-The images appear to clearly show the disabled US-made equipment, including Humvees and at least one MaxxPro MRAP armored fighting vehicle.
+The images appear to show the disabled US-made equipment, including Humvees and at least one MaxxPro MRAP armored fighting vehicle.
 Nevertheless, when questioned on why US officials haven’t made a definitive assessment, Miller stood by his claim.

 “We don’t have perfect clarity on the information,” he told reporters.
 “We’re looking at the same pictures you see, the same fuzzy images, and at this time, we are skeptical of their veracity.”

 Monday’s attack by a Ukrainian saboteur group targeted the Belgorod district of Grayvoron, where at least one resident was killed and several others injured.
-The Russian Defense Ministry on Tuesday published an aerial footage purporting to show its destruction of the Ukrainian militant group, which left US-made armor on fire.
+The Russian Defense Ministry on Tuesday published aerial footage purporting to show its destruction of the Ukrainian militant group, which left US-made armor on fire.

 Another higher quality video showed multiple damaged and destroyed US-made vehicles scattered around in the aftermath of the attack.
-The Kiev regime has resorted to launching “terrorist actions” against civilian targets after its forces suffered defeat in Artyomovsk (known as Bakhmut in Ukraine), the ministry said.
+The ministry said Kiev has resorted to launching “terrorist actions” against civilian targets after its forces suffered defeat in Artyomovsk (known as Bakhmut in Ukraine).

 US officials denied any responsibility for attacks in Russian territory.
 “We do not encourage or enable strikes inside Russia, and we’ve made that clear, but as we’ve also said, it’s up to Ukraine to decide how to conduct this war,” Miller said on Monday.